galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 ## Inspection of the mapping results

 The BAM file contains information about where the reads are mapped on the reference genome.
-But it is a binary file and with the information for more than 3 million reads encoded in it, it is difficult to inspect and explore the file.
+But as it is a binary file containing information for many reads (several million for these samples), it is difficult to inspect and explore the file.

-A powerful tool to visualize the content of BAM files is the Integrative Genomics Viewer IGV.
+A powerful tool to visualize the content of BAM files is the Integrative Genomics Viewer (IGV).

 > ### {% icon hands_on %} Hands-on: Inspection of mapping results
 >
 > 1. **IGV** {% icon tool %}: Visualize the aligned reads for `GSM461177`
->     - Click on the STAR BAM output in your history to expand it.
+>     - Click on the STAR BAM name in your history to expand it.
 >     - Towards the bottom of the history item, find the line starting with `Display with IGV`
 >
 >        This is followed by 2 links:
 >        - option 1: `local`.
 Select this option if you already have IGV installed on your machine
->        - option 2: `D. melanogaster (dm3)`.
+>        - option 2: `D. melanogaster (dm6)`.
 This will download and launch IGV on your local machine
 >
 >    > ### {% icon comment %} Comments
 >    >